AnyLog-co/documentation/examples/Configuration.md

 #### Updating the config file
 * In the Remote CLI, select the config section.
-* In tne config section update the REST IP and Port that accept REST calls.
+* In tne config section update the REST IP and Port of the destination node (the REST IP and Port associated by the node).
-* If authentication is enabled, add user name and password in the appropriate fields.
+* If authentication is enabled, add username and password in the appropriate fields.
 * Select one of the following files from the pull-down menu:
   Autoexec
   Operator